Social Icons

 Directed by David Fincher

-Based on the 2005 book The Girl with the Dragon Tattoo by Stieg Larsson and a remake of the 2009 Swedish version.
-I enjoyed this movie for what it is, a well crafted crime thriller that captures your attention from the start.
+Based on the 2005 book The Girl with the Dragon Tattoo by Stieg Larsson and a remake of the 2009 Swedish version, I enjoyed this movie for what it is—a well-crafted crime thriller that captures your attention from the start.

-Lisbeth because of her troubled childhood had a legal guardian watching over.
-Her old guardian fell ill and a new one was assigned to her.
-He took advantage of the situation to control her financially and exploit her sexually something Lisbeth handled in her own way.
+She was sent to investigate Mikael by a lawyer—an investigation that made us understand that Mikael was actually set up.
+Lisbeth, because of her troubled childhood, had a legal guardian watching over her.
+Her old guardian fell ill, and a new one was assigned to her.
+He took advantage of the situation to control her financially and exploit her sexually, something Lisbeth handled in her own way.

-Later on, Mikal is hired by a wealthy man to investigate the disappearance/murder of his ward Harriet.
-Mikal started to investigate and when he asked for help, he was sent Lisbeth.
-The two began to investigate Harriet’s murder and that led them down the path of numerous murders of other girls all over the country happening over for years.
+Later on, Mikael is hired by a wealthy man to investigate the disappearance/murder of his ward, Harriet.
+Mikael started to investigate, and when he asked for help, he was sent Lisbeth.
+The two began to investigate Harriet’s murder, which led them down the path of numerous murders of other girls all over the country happening over the years.
+The two felt they could handle how deep things went and the complexity of their predicament, but as we watch, we too are dragged down the path, as things are never what they seem.

 0 comments: